 My son, on the other hand, seems to have grown some pretty thoughtful insight for his age, which he occasionally jolts me with.
 He reminds that a laugh is good medicine or that I am forgetting to see my own value, regardless of anyone else’s assessment, and that he’s willing to stand up for me to anyone.
 It’s those moments that remind me that no matter how hard I’ve been hit by the challenges of life, underneath and overall, I have done some things right.

 I’d like to think that I’ve mostly lived for the greater good.
 I’d like to know that I didn’t live in my own head as much as, or more than, contributing meaningfully to community.
 I hope that no matter what happens, most will remember me for living, giving, and seeing the worthwhile.
-I’d like to believe this is true for all of us.
+I’d like to believe this is true for most of us.

 At the end of the day, no matter what kind of day, I hope I will have earned the right to my own share of cookies and bacon.
 And poutine.
 God, I really love that stuff, way too much.